BKaperick/Fizz-2D/README.md

 To run the simulation, run

-    $./simulate.sh [INPUTFILE] [NUM_TIMESTEPS] [VERBOSITY]
+    $./simulate.sh [INPUTFILE] [NUM_TIMESTEPS] [VERBOSITY] [PROFILE ENERGY]

-Note: [VERBOSITY] is a nonnegative integer indicating how much debugging info you wish to be displayed.
+* [VERBOSITY] is a nonnegative integer indicating how much debugging info you wish to be displayed.
 VERBOSITY = 0 does not print anything.
 If you do not include VERBOSITY, it defaults to 0.

+* [PROFILE ENERGY] is 0 or 1.
+If selected, plots the kinetic, potential, heat, and total energy for the system over time.
+Additionally, it saves `energy.txt` in the simulations directory in CSV format.

 This script generates `.png` files of the form `plane_%d.png` in the `simulations` directory as well as `simul.gif`, which is the stitching of all these files into a single GIF.